dther/calcurse-todotxt/README.md

  * todo.txt tasks can only be on one line.
 Multi-line notes are not preserved during conversion, *and will be lost permanently.*
  * Priorities lower than "I" get *lost*.
 Haven't figured out how to deal with them.
+ * Completion dates are lost (set to current date every time calcurse-to-todotxt.sh is run) It's recommended  you use something like todo.sh's archive function.
  * Probably a lot more.
 Please don't use this on particularly valuable todo lists.